VRC Bio Blast

 Reginald Younger Jr.,

-Reggie has strengths in the study of psychological and mental factors that affect performance in sport exercise and physical activity.
-He uses the practice of applied sport psychology techniques into everyday settings and with a diverse set of sports.
-He assists coaches and staff in working with elite professional athletes, collegiate and high school athletes to improve, drive, focus and team cohesion via team talks and seminars.
-Reggie developed an astute comprehension of applied core theory in sports psychology and research.
-He has shown the ability to prove and assess case material to develop and carry out interventions to athletes and teams in sport settings.
+Reggie has strengths in the study of psychological and mental factors that affect performance in sport, exercise, and physical activity.
+He uses applied sport psychology techniques in everyday settings and across a diverse range of sports.
+He assists coaches and staff in working with elite professional, collegiate, and high school athletes to improve drive, focus, and team cohesion through team talks and seminars.
+Reggie developed a keen understanding of applied core theory in sports psychology and research.
+He has demonstrated the ability to assess and evaluate case material to develop and implement interventions for athletes and teams in sport settings.

-He is the founder and leads the VRC Sports Psychology Performance Consulting Group, a sports consulting firm with its focus on mental skills and athletic performance, in Phoenix Arizona.
-He works with elite professional athletes, collegiate athletes, and high school (age 18).
-Sports include lacrosse, tennis, basketball, football, softball and others.
-He was under the mentorship of Mary Oakley Psy.D., (CMPC®), of Stride Psychological Services.
-He has aspirations of building a center for Mental Health, Wellness and Sports & Exercise Psychology.
+He is the founder and leads the VRC Sports Psychology Performance Consulting Group, a sports consulting firm in Phoenix, Arizona, focused on mental skills and athletic performance.
+He works with elite, collegiate, and high school athletes (age 18).
+Sports include lacrosse, tennis, basketball, football, softball, and others.
+He was under the mentorship of Mary Oakley, Psy.D., (CMPC®), of Stride Psychological Services.
+He has aspirations of building a center for Mental Health, Wellness, and Sports & Exercise Psychology.

-Reggie, a believer in serving the community, is the President of the Desert Ridge Community Association, (which he has severed since 2008) a suburb of North Phoenix, former Chairman of the Design Review Committee, He is a current member of the Desert View Village Planning Committee under Mayor Kate Gallego and City Councilman Jim Waring for the City of Phoenix since 2009.
-He served as second Vice President and President for the Arizona Girls Lacrosse Association for 2016-2018 to represent and grow the sport of Lacrosse in the state of Arizona.
+Reggie, a believer in serving the community, is the President of the Desert Ridge Community Association (which he has served since 2008), a suburb of North Phoenix, and former Chairman of the Design Review Committee.
+He has been a member of the Desert View Village Planning Committee, under Mayor Kate Gallego and City Councilman Jim Waring, for the City of Phoenix since 2009.
+He served as the second Vice President and President of the Arizona Girls Lacrosse Association from 2016-2018, representing and growing the sport of Lacrosse in the state of Arizona.